kentcb/kentcb.github.io/_posts/2017-07-04-editorconfig-reference-for-c#-developers.md

 If you've not heard of EditorConfig, it's a platform- and language-agnostic format to describe coding styles.
 Take a look at the [home page](http://editorconfig.org/) for more information.

 Recently, the Roslyn/.NET team added support for EditorConfig to Visual Studio.
-Consequenly, one can simply drop an _.editorconfig_ file alongside one's solution and have Visual Studio automatically point out any style problems in your code.
+Consequently, one can simply drop an _.editorconfig_ file alongside one's solution and have Visual Studio automatically point out any style problems in your code.
 Configuration is hierarchical, too, so if you place another _.editorconfig_ within a subfolder of your solution, those rules will apply therein, overriding any rules applied at a higher level.

 Whilst this is an awesome direction to be taking the platform, there are several problems.